 There are several reasons why you may consider buying digital currency through a crypto fund, including:

 - Avoid crypto confusion.
 If you’re new to the world of cryptocurrency, wrapping your head around how digital currencies work and how to safely buy and store them can be overwhelming.
-Using a crypto fund means you can avoid the hassle of transacting on cryptocurrency exchanges, dealing with the risk of hacking and theft and setting up secure crypto wallets.
+Using a crypto fund means you can avoid the hassle of transacting on cryptocurrency exchanges, dealing with the risk of hacking or theft and setting up secure crypto wallets.
 Instead, you can gain exposure to digital currencies using US dollars.

 - Buying power.
 Investment funds also offer the benefits that come with increased buying power.
 For example, because of the higher amount of capital it has to invest, a crypto fund may be able to access digital currency projects that are out of financial reach for individual investors.
 It’s also much more cost-effective for a crypto fund than an individual buyer to purchase and maintain a diverse portfolio of crypto assets.